ErichDylus/SCoDA-Simple-Code-Deference-Agreement-/SCoDA v.3.md

 (i) *Smart Contract Results Binding.* Subject to Section 1 and Section 2(b): i) the results of operation of the Smart Contract shall be determinative of the rights and obligations of, and shall be final, binding upon and non-appealable by, each of the Parties with respect to the Subject Property.

-(ii) *Smart Contract Trumps Other Contracts.* Except as set forth in Section 2(b), if there is any conflict or inconsistency between: (A)(1) this Agreement or (2) any other Contract between or involving the Parties; and (B) any Contract created or implied by, or embodied in, the machine, assembly or other code, or the results of operation, of the Designated Smart Contract, then the Contract referred to in the preceding clause “(B)” shall prevail over the Contract referred to in the preceding clause “(A).”
+(ii) *Smart Contract Trumps Other Contracts.* Except as set forth in Section 2(b), if there is any conflict or inconsistency between: (A)(1) this Agreement or (2) any other Contract between or involving the Parties; and (B) any Contract created or implied by, or embodied in, the machine, assembly or other code, or the results of operation, of the Designated Smart Contract, then the Contract referred to in the preceding clause “(B)” shall prevail over the Contract referred to in the preceding clause “(A)” as to such conflict or inconsistency.

 (iii) *Prohibition of Legal Proceedings & Transfers.* Each Party shall not, without the prior written consent of the other Party, directly or indirectly take or attempt to take any of the following actions: